eliasheimdal/Study-Progress/README.md

-# 📚 Course Progress Tracker
+# 📚 Course Progress Tracker (Work in Progress)

 A web application for tracking student progress in various courses using Heroui components, Tailwind CSS, and Next.js.
 The app dynamically updates progress bars, allows lecture and activity tracking, and supports dark mode.
+The purpose is to fulfill expected work hours in different subjects per week.

 ## 🚀 Features
 - 📊 **Progress Tracking** – View progress bars for each course dynamically loaded from `courses.json`.